Exchange 2016 and 2019 End of Life Happening in 1 Month

 Until October 14, 2025, Exchange Server 2016 and 2019 are in extended support.

 During this period, don’t expect any major functional or feature updates from Microsoft.
-This behavior is in line with the previous instances of an EOL situation.
+This behavior aligns with previous instances of an EOL situation.

-If you have purchased a paid support package or want to purchase a paid support package, you can do that and get troubleshooting guides for specific technical problems.
+If you have purchased a paid support package or wish to purchase one, you can do so and receive troubleshooting guides for specific technical problems.
 Moreover, if you face any critical operation failure, you can request assistance as well.

 Also Read: How to handle Microsoft 365 Business Price Increase